DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

 1 The DATASET column
 --------------------

-For some Datasets there are multiple rows in the MDI file.
+For some datasets there are multiple rows in the MDI file.
 This serves two purposes:

-* some metadata fields may have more than one value
+* Some metadata fields may have more than one value.
-* multiple files in the dataset may require special processing instructions
+* Multiple files in the dataset may require special processing instructions.

 All the rows that pertain to one dataset must have the same value in the `DATASET` column.